wanderu/wanderu.github.io/index.markdown

 ---
 layout: page
-title: "Wanderu Open Source"
+title: "Home"
 permalink: /
 ---

-# Wanderu Open Source
+# Open Source Software at Wanderu

+At Wanderu, we rely heavily on Open Source software.
+We consider it important to contribute to a healthy Open Source ecosystem.

-Over time, team members at Wanderu have created numerous open source projects that we use in-house to solve problems.
+Over time, team members at Wanderu have created Open Source projects that we use in-house to solve problems.
 You can find most of those projects in this github repository.